Overview on Renewing Your Canadian Permanent Resident Card

 Without this information you will not be able to check the status of your application.
 If you are missing the required documentation and / or you would like assistance with this process please contact us at Immigroup at 1-866-760-2623.

-What should I do with my old PR Card now that I have received a new one?You should destroy your old PR card by shredding.
+You should destroy your old Permanent Resident card by shredding.
 Do not throw your PR card in the garbage as this could facilitate identity fraud.

 Most PR cards are mailed directly to the applicant at the mailing address indicated on their application.
-However, some applications are randomly selected to have the PR card picked up in person at the local CIC office.
-If you have been advised by CIC to pick up your PR card in person, you should bring the following documents with you:
+However, some applications are randomly selected to have the Permanent Resident card picked up in person at the local IRCC office.
+If you have been advised by IRCC to pick up your PR card in person, you should bring the following documents with you:

 - All passports in your possession